Bridgit Mendler: Activism and philanthropy

 Mendler was featured in a March 2013 public campaign Delete Digital Drama with Seventeen magazine to end cyberbullying.
-About the campaign she said "Being bullied is something I experienced in school and it is not fun...I love working to end cyberbullying.
+About the campaign she said "Being bullied is something I experienced in school and it is not fun. ...
+I love working to end cyberbullying.
 People don't have to push back as much as they would in real life.
 People need to realize bullying has just as much of an impact online because words are so cutting and difficult to deal with".
 She also worked with Acuvue being a mentor to help Katie, a winner of the 2013 Acuvue 1-Day Contest, get closer to her dream of making a difference.
 In October 2013, Mendler hosted the event We Day of Free The Children Foundation, a campaign that helps build schools for underprivileged children in Canada and the United States.
 Also for Free The Children Foundation she was godmother of We Create a Change to help needy children.

-In November 2013, Mendler participated in the World Challenge Marathon for Save the Children Foundation, a charity race to helps children with health problems.
-In March 2014, Mendler traveled to region of El Quiché, Guatemala to participate in the other project of Save the Children that helps underprivileged children in developing countries.
-On April 8, she released the Baby Sit In, that asks for teens to help give parents a break and give babies a healthy start to their life.
+In November 2013, Mendler participated in the World Challenge Marathon for Save the Children Foundation, a charity race to help children with health problems.
+In March 2014, Mendler traveled to the region of El Quiché, Guatemala to participate in the other project of Save the Children that helps underprivileged children in developing countries.
+On April 8, she launched the Baby Sit In, a campaign that asked for teens to help give parents a break and give babies a healthy start to their life.
 Mendler said "It's an easy way for kids to help little ones everywhere get a healthy start and an opportunity to learn just by doing something they do most weekends anyway".
-Mendler represented the institution during the charity congress Save the Children's annual Advocacy Summit in Washington, D.C.
+Mendler represented the institution during the charity congress Save the Children's Annual Advocacy Summit in Washington, D.C.
 Carolyn Miles, the Save the Children's president, thanked Mendler publicly for humanitarian work: "We are thrilled to have Bridgit on board.
 Her passion for helping children truly came through when she met with families and kids during her visits to the remote communities in the deserts of California and Guatemala's western highlands".